Leadville 100 MTB (August 12, 2023)

 Post-race blues

 So, how was my ride?
 105 miles (169.9km) long, 11,500 feet (3,515m) elevation gain, 10 hours 20 minutes (thank god I don’t have to convert this one too).
 But did I like it?
 Um, that’s a tricky question.
 As I said in the beginning, I was crazily thrilled about the fact that I could simply participate in this race.
-And I didn’t feel anything like that after I’ve actually done it.
+And I didn’t feel anything like that after I actually did it.
 My main theory is that I want to be more competitive than I was that day.
-I want those big shiny things, physical or virtual, to feed my soul.
-And in an iconic event like Leadville that amplifies to the extreme.
+I want those big, shiny things, physical or virtual, to feed my soul.
+In an iconic event like Leadville that amplifies to the extreme.
+And 10:20 finish just felt like the most mediocre achievement in life.
+Not even an achievement at all.
+Just a fact, an “occurrence.”
 I guess for those who don’t know, it makes sense to clarify that in Leadville an average Joe can basically get one of three results:

 1. DNF